110nard0/frontend-mentor-qrcode/README.md

 ### What I learned

-I learned how to work with SaSS.
-It was my first time using Sass in a project environment so I spent much of the time figuring out the installation process then setting up my ```PATH```.
+I learned how to work with Sass.
+It was my first time using Sass in a project environment so I spent much of the time figuring out the installation process, then setting up my ```PATH```.
 Once I got the hang of it, the rest of my work was easier.
 One thing I appreciated was the ability to nest CSS selectors like this:

 ```scss
 .card {